But can putting fat in your coffee actually help you drop fat? The answer may surprise you.

 When the beans go through a “second crack” they’ll be dark and oily and you’ll want remove them from the heat so they don’t char, about 7 minutes total.

-Next, I grind up what I need for my cup o’ joe, brew it in a French press, then froth it up with MCT oil and grass-fed butter or a bit of heavy cream.
+Next, I grind up what I need for my cup o’ joe, brew it in a French press, then froth it up with heavy cream or a bit of grass-fed butter.

 Leave the rest of the freshly roasted coffee beans in an open container on the counter overnight to gas off, then store in an airtight container in a cool dry place—like the pantry.
 It will be at it’s peak for the next few days.
 Best if used within 14 days.